Saleemuddin1/SE_Project/README.md

 # SE_Project
-These are all the files used to create a travel-based website for a Software Engineering Course.
-The website is under index.html and there are numerous PHP files for different functionalities of the website.
+All the files used to create a travel-based website which allows users to located nearby attractions from their current locations.
+Website is under index.html, and there are numerous PHP files serving different functionalities of the website.